AT&T will skip the LG G7 ThinQ

 The Verge was the first to report the news.

 An LG V35 hasn't officially been announced, and neither have prices for the LG G7, which won't be shipping in the United States for a little while yet.
-T-Mobile has pledged to offer the LG G7 "later this spring," Sprint and US Cellular will launch the phone June 1, and Verizon will reportedly open pre-orders on May 24.
-(Sprint's pre-orders begin May 25.)
+T-Mobile has pledged to offer the LG G7 "later this spring," Sprint and US Cellular will launch the phone June 1, and Verizon will open preorders on May 24.
+(Sprint's preorders begin May 25.)

 LG announced in January that it'd be shaking up its smartphone strategy by producing more variants of the same phones.
 It sounds like AT&T is going to take advantage of that with its exclusive model.